Utah-CS4550-2024-Sp/assignments/a04/assignment04.md

 **Note**: You must use tailwind to style at least three of your pages: the login page, the registration page, and the profile page.
 Styling the rest of the application can either be done use tailwind or your original CSS.
-If you style everything with tailwind, it's a good idea to stop importing all of your CSS files except for `src/index.css` and building up from scratch.
-If you are going to keep some CSS around, you might consider deleting all of the original CSS in `src/index.css` and applying tailwind classes to some of your high level components and the `root div`.
+If you style everything with tailwind, it's a good idea to delete the rest of the styling in `src/index.css`, to stop importing all of your CSS files except for `src/index.css`, and then to start building up from scratch.
+If you are going to keep some CSS around, you still might consider deleting all of the original CSS in `src/index.css` and applying tailwind classes to some of your high level components and the `root div` in `index.html`.

 ## Authentication